-- Respect the chairman or chairwoman.
+- Respect the chairperson

 - Adhere to the agenda.

 - Bring your calendar to meetings.

 - Arrive on time.

 - Read materials in advance.

 - Listen more than you speak.

 - Speak when you have an essential point to make.

 - Respect the rules of order.

 - Leave personal agendas at the door.

 - Actions of the board belong to the board support them publicly, don't bad-mouth any action or any person.

-Board meets four times each year, once during the WMS Annual meting in June and on the third weekend of September, January and April.
-Meetings are conducted by conference call, video teleconference, and face-to-face.
+The Board meets four times each year, once during the WMS Annual meting in June and on the third weekend of October, January and April.
+Meetings are conducted by conference call, video conference, and face-toface.

-- Board members are reimbursed for mileage and overnight lodging when necessary. - Trustees may not miss more than two consecutive Board meetings.
+- Board members are reimbursed for expenses based on policy set in the policy manual. - Trustees may not miss more than two consecutive Board meetings.
 Each county may name up to two alternate trustees to attend Board meetings when the primary trustee cannot participate, assuring that your county society can provide input and receive information without interruption.
-(Alternates may attend all meetings if desired.)
+(Alternates may attend all meetings if desired, but are not permitted to vote unless filling the role of an absent trustee.)